Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Introduction

 As expected, the performance of the MaxEnt method in the quantum domain depends on the number of independent measurements performed.
-In fact, the fidelity -and any other measure of similarity- of the obtained state with regard to the one that is being estimated, drops off as the number of independent measurements decreases \cite{Goncalves-2013-MaxEntTomography}.
-However, the loss of fidelity could be compensated in those cases in which there is some \textit{a priori} information of the system.
-For instance, the problem of determining the MaxEnt state for generalized probabilistic models under symmetry constraints was studied in Ref.~\cite{Holik-Massri-Plastino-IJGMMP-2016}, and the specific set of equations that solve the problem for the finite dimensional quantum case was recently developed in Ref.~\cite{MaxEntSolutions}.
-This covers many situations of interest in which the experimentalist has prior information about a particular symmetry of the state to be determined.
+In fact, the fidelity -or any other measure of similarity- between the obtained state and the one that is being estimated drops off as the number of independent measurements decreases \cite{Goncalves-2013-MaxEntTomography}.
+However, the loss of fidelity could be compensated in those cases in which there is some \textit{a priori} information available about the system.
+For instance, the problem of determining the MaxEnt state for generalized probabilistic models under symmetry constraints was studied in Ref.~\cite{Holik-Massri-Plastino-IJGMMP-2016}, and the specific set of equations that solves the problem for the finite dimensional quantum case was recently developed in Ref.~\cite{MaxEntSolutions}.
+This covers many situations of interest in which the experimenter has prior information about a particular symmetry of the state to be determined.
 As examples, we can mention systems with a known symmetric Hamiltonian and quantum protocols involving symmetric states \cite{Pollatesek-2004,Ouyang-2014,Ouyang-2021}.
-In particular, many applications to quantum information tasks with spin systems~\cite{Lehmann2009,morton2018storing} or photons~\cite{Joshi_2021,Boson_Sampling} involved states which are permutationally invariant.
+In particular, many applications to quantum information tasks with spin systems~\cite{Lehmann2009,morton2018storing} or photons~\cite{Joshi_2021,Boson_Sampling} involve states which are permutationally invariant.